 Delays caused by you or a third party service provider include but are not limited to: requesting subordination of an existing second mortgage or home equity line of credit; not supplying documentation in a timely manner; providing inaccurate, inadequate, obsolete or incomplete documentation or loan information; changes in loan terms or loan programs; HOA delays in completing and returning questionnaires; delays by a title company, closing agent or appraiser; and delayed appraisal inspections, termite inspections, not acknowledging receipt of a Loan Estimate or Closing Disclosure the same day, survey inspections or document signing appointments.
 If you believe any of these issues may occur on your loan, you may want to consider a longer lock period.

-Can I Choose a Different Program or Rate After I’ve Locked?
+Can I Choose a Different Rate After I’ve Locked?

-You may but your revised pricing will be the higher of the pricing in place on the date of your original lock or current pricing.
-Please take the time upfront to choose the program and rate that is best for you.
+Changing programs after you’ve locked is allowed but your revised pricing will be the higher of the pricing in place on the date of your original lock or current pricing.
+It’s always best to take the time upfront to choose the program that is best for you.

-Can I Relock My Rate by Canceling My Application and Reapplying?
+Can I Relock My Rate If I Cancel My Application and Reapply?

 If you cancel your application and reapply within 30 days of your cancellation date, your pricing will be the higher of the pricing in place on the date of your original lock or the date of your new lock.
 If 30 days has passed since your cancellation date, your lock will be based on the pricing in effect at the time of the new lock.